yhatt/jsx-slack/docs/block-containers.md

 # Block containers

-Slack provides [multiple surfaces to place Block Kit blocks](https://api.slack.com/block-kit/surfaces).
+[Slack provides multiple surfaces](https://api.slack.com/block-kit/surfaces) to place Block Kit [layout blocks](layout-blocks.md).
 So you should choose the parent container component depending on purpose.

 ## <a name="blocks" id="blocks"></a> `<Blocks>`: The basic container for blocks

-A basic container component for [Block Kit in messaging](https://api.slack.com/block-kit/surfaces/messages).
+A basic container component for Block Kit suited to [messaging](https://api.slack.com/block-kit/surfaces/messages).
 Wrap layout block components in `<Blocks>`.

 When composing message for using in API such as [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage), you should pass generated array by this container component to `blocks` field in payloads.